 The first, and arguably, the only one you need to know, is: Do not be distracted by the side shows.

-Or as popularly put by Rono, “Trust Nobody, Suspect Everybody.
+Or as popularly put by the Kenyan comedian and TikTok sensation Rono, “Trust Nobody, Suspect Everybody.

-Located in downtown Nairobi, Ronald Ngala Street, where the hustle and bustle of the shamba la mawe grind is thickest, is an unlikely cultural oasis.
-Its name, Melodica Music Stores, whose specialty is vinyl records.
+Located in downtown Nairobi, where Tom Mboya Street meets Ronald Ngala Street, and the hustle and bustle of the shamba la mawe grind is thickest, is an unlikely cultural oasis by the name Melodica Music Stores.
+Melodica’s specialty is vinyl records.
 I knew better than to get easily lured, but the music overruled my senses.

 Rule Two: Do Not Talk to Strangers

-What took me back was how warm and inviting they were.
-More so because I was not planning to make any purchase, a fact I made abundantly clear as soon as I stepped foot inside.
-I was a strange sojourner who’d found her way to their premise, loaded not with cash, rather, with questions and curiosity.
+I was floored by how warm and inviting the patrons at Melodica were.
+More so because I was not planning to make any purchase, a fact I verbally made abundantly clear as soon as I set foot inside.
+I was a strange sojourner who’d found her way to their premise, loaded not with cash, but rather, with questions and curiosity.

 Yet, here there they were—ever so polite, ever so welcoming.